 The Fund adopted a customised investment benchmark policy in 1 April 2003 which is reviewed periodically, most recently in June 2009.
-In selecting and reviewing its benchmark the Committee takes into account the need to return the Fund to a position of full funding as soon as practicable but aiming to keep contribution rates as stable as possible.
+In selecting and reviewing its benchmark the Committee takes into account the need to return the Avon Pension Fund to a position of full funding as soon as practicable but aiming to keep contribution rates as stable as possible.
 The Fund also considers the liabilities maturity profile and cashflow requirements of the Fund as well as the impact upon individual scheme employers and council tax rates.
 The Committee have been advised that it is not beneficial at this time to establish a sub-fund for individual employers with a separate investment strategy as there is not enough diversity within the membership and financial profile of employers to warrant such an approach.

 The Committee's approach to risk is balanced by these requirements and as a result the Fund retains a significant exposure to a diversified selection of return generating assets.
-In 2006, having taken expert advice, the Fund diversified into property and hedge funds in order to reduce the volatility of the investment returns generated by equities.
+In 2006 the Fund, advised by the consultancy PSolve, agreed to diversify into property and hedge funds in order to reduce the volatility of the investment returns generated by equities.
+Private equity has been considered and excluded by the Committee because of the less liquid and transparent nature of the asset class.
 Asset allocation was reviewed in 2009 and the conclusion was that the allocation between the main asset classes remained valid.
-The Fund implemented an active currency hedging strategy in 2011 to reduce the volatility of foreign currency on investment returns when translated into sterling.